2004 San Diego Chargers season: NFL draft

 Entering the draft, the consensus top pick was Ole Miss quarterback Eli Manning.
 However, Manning had said prior to the draft that he did not want to play for the Chargers and would not sign with them if he was drafted.
-The Chargers would strike a deal with the Giants before the draft that would shape the future of both franchises.
-The Chargers would select Manning first overall, as they had intended to.
-The Giants would then draft quarterback Philip Rivers of North Carolina State, and then swap him and two 2005 draft picks for Manning.
+The Chargers struck a deal with the Giants before the draft that would shape the future of both franchises: the Chargers would select Manning first overall, as they had intended to, and the Giants would draft quarterback Philip Rivers of North Carolina State and then swap him and two 2005 draft picks for Manning.